Shulchan Aruch: Moses Isserles

-The "Rema" (Moses Isserles) started writing his commentary on the Arba'ah Turim, Darkhei Moshe, at about the same time as Yosef Karo.
-Karo finished his work "Bet Yosef" first, and it was first presented to the Rema as a gift from one of his students.
+Moses Isserles began writing his commentary on the "Arba'ah Turim" and the "Darekhe Moshe" around the same time as Yosef Karo.
+Karo finished his work, "Bet Yosef," first, and it was presented to the Rema as a gift from one of his students.
 Upon receiving the gift, the Rema could not understand how he had spent so many years unaware of Karo's efforts.
 After looking through the Bet Yosef, the Rema realized that Karo had mainly relied upon Sephardic poskim.

 In place of Karo's three standard authorities, Isserles cites "the later authorities" (chiefly based on the works of Yaakov Moelin, Israel Isserlein and Israel Bruna, together with the Franco-German Tosafists) as criteria of opinion.
-While the Rosh on many occasions based his decision on these sources, Isserles gave them more prominence in developing practical legal rulings.
-By incorporating these other opinions, Isserles actually addressed some major criticisms regarding what many viewed as the arbitrary selection of the three authorities upon whose opinions Karo based his work.
+While ben Jehiel on many occasions based his decision on these sources, Isserles gave them more prominence in developing practical legal rulings.
+By incorporating these other opinions, Isserles addressed some major criticisms regarding what many viewed as the arbitrary selection of the three authorities upon whose opinions Karo based his work.

-After realizing this, the Rema shortened his work on the Tur, entitled Darkhei Moshe, to focus only on rulings which differ from Bet Yosef.
+After realizing this, Isserlies shortened the Darekhe Moshe to focus only on rulings which differ from Bet Yosef.

 The halachic rulings in the Shulchan Aruch generally follow the Sephardic custom.
-The Rema added his glosses and published them as a commentary on the Shulchan Aruch, specifying whenever the Sephardic and Ashkenazic customs differ.
-These glosses are sometimes referred to as the mappah, literally, the 'tablecloth,' to the Shulchan Aruch's 'Set Table.'
+Isserlies added his glosses and published them as a commentary on the "Shulchan Aruch", specifying whenever the Sephardic and Ashkenazic customs differed.
+These glosses are sometimes referred to as the "Tablecloth" to the "Set Table".
 Almost all published editions of the Shulchan Aruch include this gloss.

-The importance of the minhag ("prevailing local custom") is also a point of dispute between Karo and Isserles: while Karo held fast to original authorities and material reasons, Isserles considered the minhag as an object of great importance, and not to be omitted in a codex.
-This point, especially, induced Isserles to write his glosses to the Shulchan Aruch, that the customs (minhagim) of the Ashkenazim might be recognized, and not be set aside through Karo's reputation.
+The importance of the minhag "prevailing local custom", is also a point of dispute between Karo and Isserles: while Karo held fast to original authorities and material reasons, Isserles considered the minhag as an object of great importance, and not to be omitted in a codex.
+This point led Isserles to write his glosses to the Shulchan Aruch, so that the minhagim of the Ashkenazim might be recognized and not set aside due to Karo's reputation.